 If there is waste material still in the toilet bowl after you flush, you should suspect water flow problems.
 However, there may be more subtle problems that are not visible from the top of the toilet.
 These could include

-- Poor operating procedures – Many times, when traveling with children, you will encounter clogs in a campervan toilet because the younger ones forget to flush.
+- Poor operating procedures – Many times, when traveling with children, you will encounter clogs in a campervan toilet because the younger ones forget to flush or use too much toilet paper.
 The waste material can harden and form clogs that prevent the flush valve from opening.

 - A clog in the waste pipe that backs up into the toilet – The problem may not be in the toilet.
 Clogs can happen in the pipes below the toilet and allow waste material to build up enough to be visible in the toilet or just below the flush valve.

 - A full waste tank – Never discount the possibility of a full waste tank.
 Indicators and sensors are prone to failure as well and you can get false readings at the control panel.
 Before taking any other steps, dump your waste tanks and make sure they empty and rinsed.

 - A “pyramid plug” in the waste tank – The most susceptible to encountering a pyramid plug are RVs that stay for long periods of time on campgrounds with direct connection to their black water system.
 Waste material can pile up and eventually clog your black water tank.
 That’s why you should keep your black water tank closed and flush it when it’s full (see “Keep your black tank closed” previous point).

 Dealing with Clogged RV toilets – Options and Solutions